Tone of voice: How to become one of the faces

-Otherwise known as ‘verbal identity’, tone of voice is the personality of a brand.
-It’s what we look like in words, inviting readers to connect by communicating in a way that’s consistent, trustworthy and seemingly effortless.
+Otherwise known as ‘verbal identity’, tone of voice is the personality of your brand.
+It’s what you look like in words, inviting readers to connect by communicating in a way that’s consistent, trustworthy and seemingly effortless.

-Just as we instantly recognise Roger Daltrey’s gravelly pipes at the start of the ultimate mod anthem, My Generation, our tone of voice needs to be able to cut through the crowd and land in the ears of our target audience.
+Just as we instantly recognise Roger Daltrey’s gravelly pipes at the start of the ultimate mod anthem, My Generation, our tone of voice needs to cut through the crowd and land in the ears of our target audience.

-It needs to make readers think: “I know that voice, I better stop scrolling through this corporate drizzle and read what these guys have to say”.
+It needs to make readers think: “I know that voice, I better stop scrolling through this corporate drivel and read what these guys have to say”.